-The committee members have timely access to details on the monthly performance of the pension plans (funded ratio according to BVV2, economic funded ratio, etc.), as well as an annual report on the pension plans and the reports of the external investment controller.
+The committee members have access to details of the monthly performance of the pension plans (funded ratio according to BVV2, economic funded ratio, etc.), and receive an annual report on the pension plans and the reports of the external Investment Controller.
 The Board of Directors also approves the Annual Report.